dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 A non-normative example:

-    Authorization: JOSE eyJhb.example.completion.token.haDwskpFDBW
+    Authorization: JOSE eyJhb.example.authorization.token.haDwskpFDBW

-The JOSE completion token, JOSE refresh token, and the JOSE access token are all passed in this manner.
+The authorization request token, refresh request token, and the JOSE access token are all passed in this manner.

 ## JOSE Token Verification

 TBD

-## Initiation Request {#InitiationRequest}
+## AS Request {#ASRequest}

-The Client creates a JSON document per {{InitiationRequestJSON}}, signs it using JWS {{RFC7515}}, and sends the JWS token to the AS end point using HTTP POST, with a content-type of application/jose.
+The Client creates a JSON document per {{ASRequestJSON}}, signs it using JWS {{RFC7515}}, and sends the JWS token to the AS end point using HTTP POST, with a content-type of application/jose.

 + **Payload Encryption**

-The AS may require the initiation request to be encrypted.
+The AS may require the AS Request to be encrypted.
 If so, the JWS token is encrypted per JWE {{RFC7516}} using the public key and algorithm specified by the AS.

-## Initiation Response {#InitiationResponse}
+## Interaction Response {#InteractionResponse}
+If the Client set the authenticate_first flag, the response includes an authentication object, otherwise it includes an authorization object.
+If the AS wants the Client to initiate the User interaction, it sends an interaction object.

-If no interaction is required the AS will return a completion response per {{CompletionResponse}}, otherwise the AS will return an initiation response per {{InitiationResponseJSON}}.
+If no interaction is required the AS will return an AS Response per {{ASResponse}}, otherwise the AS will return an Interaction Response per {{InteractionResponseJSON}}.

 If the AS wants the Client to start the interaction, an interaction object will be returned in the response.